 40. 23 in cottages, some on ground floor.

-3 lounges, 2 bars, 2 restaurants, conference room, free Wi-Fi, 1-acre gardens (tennis, croquet, 7-metre solar-heated swimming pool, beach 200 yds, Herm only reached by boat, ‘a challenge’ for disabled.
+3 lounges, 2 bars, 2 restaurants, conference room, free Wi-Fi, 1-acre gardens (tennis, croquet), 7-metre solar-heated swimming pool, wheelchair access to island difficult.

 all ages welcomed.

-allowed in 2 bedrooms (£20 per dog per night), reception lounge, garden bars, subject to restrictions.
+allowed in 2 bedrooms (£20 per dog per night), reception lounge, garden bars, with restrictions.

 per person B&B single £70–£224, double £145–£270, D,B&B single from £95, double £195–£370.
 Set dinner £38, à la carte £29.